Grid oscillation: Underdamping

 High penetration of inverter-based resources exacerbated grid stability issues, including the oscillations (in addition to subcycle overvoltage and AC overcurrent).
 In some cases, high frequency oscillations (hundreds of Hz) were also observed.
 The oscillations can also occur due to the design of control loops of high-voltage direct current links (HVDC) and static var compensators (SVC).

 Terminology

-North American Electric Reliability Corporation suggested the following classification for the grid oscillations:
+The North American Electric Reliability Corporation suggests the following classifications for grid oscillations: